-To help determine whether President Bush had been vividly recalling a non-existent video or had inadvertently revealed the existence of a secret video of which we were otherwise unaware, following an investigative hunch, 911blimp.net filed a Freedom Of Information Act request of DISA for records of visual information sent to the limo that morning, as well as for records of the network operations involved in acquiring and deliving to Bush before 9 o'clock that morning the otherwise-unknown 9/11 1st-impact video he'd publicly referred to.
+To help determine whether President Bush had been vividly recalling a non-existent video or had inadvertently revealed the existence of a secret video of which we were otherwise unaware, following an investigative hunch, 911blimp.net filed a Freedom Of Information Act request of DISA for records of visual information sent to the limo that morning, as well as for records of the network operations involved in acquiring and delivering to Bush before 9 o'clock that morning the otherwise-unknown 9/11 1st-impact video to which he'd publicly referred.

 So if someone tells you that Bush "must have been lying" when he made this revealing admission, they're not much of an investigator, to say the least.
 If someone mentions televisions set up at the school, they might need an imagination transplant.

-The fact that no major U.S. news organization nor any members of Congress have called upon Bush to explain his revealing admissions is yet another indication that the U.S. Constitution has at least partially been rendered null and void.It is left to the reader to decide what it means that Democrats have never questioned, or can be made to notice, these well-documented incriminating statements.see CBC video
+The fact that no major U.S. news organization nor any members of Congress have ever called upon Bush to explain his revealing admissions is yet another indication that the U.S. Constitution has at least partially been rendered null and void.It is left to the reader to decide what it means that Democrats have never questioned, or can even be made to notice, Bush's well-documented incriminating statements.

-Surrounding another I'm-being-cagey alert, Bush makes it clear that he saw a video of the begininng of the 'secret' 'terrorist' attacks, apparently on some kind of special TV.
+Sounding another I'm-being-cagey alert, Bush makes it clear that he saw a video of the begininng of the 'secret' 'terrorist' attacks, apparently on a semi-secret special TV.

 And I used to fly, myself, and I said, well, there's one terrible pilot.

-inappropriate but honest Bush levity (who did he say this to?)
+inappropriate but honest Bush levity (to whom did he say this? via satellite video teleconference?)